Crlop97/carloslopez/README.md

 Skills: REACT / JS / HTML / CSS

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently working on this page and other projects.
 - 🌱 I’m currently learning python and backend development
 - 📫 How to reach me: Carlopez18797@gmail.com